List of Homestuck characters: Trolls

-Feferi is a sea-dweller like Eridan, as well as his former moirail.
+Feferi Peixes is a sea-dweller like Eridan Ampora, as well as his former moirail.
 Feferi is the heir apparent for Alternian rulership, which puts her at risk from Her Imperious Condescension, the Empress of Alternia, who would make an attempt on her life if it weren't for her lusus' protection.
-She is fuchsia-blooded, the highest ranking blood caste, being that of royalty, but is shown to be much more passive than other high bloods, wanting to coddle low bloods rather than "cull" them, which is in some ways worse.
+She is fuchsia-blooded, the highest ranking blood caste, being that of royalty, but is shown to be much more passive than other high bloods, wanting to coddle low bloods rather than "cull" them.
 Her astrological sign is Pisces.
-Her classpect is Witch of Life.

-Dancestors

-Carapacians

-The Carapacians serve as NPCs to the game of Sburb.